withaspirit/Sample-CRUD-Backend/README.md

 The design pattern used for the GUI is [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).
 This separates responsibilities for different functions among different classes.

+[SQLite]((https://github.com/xerial/sqlite-jdbc)) is used as a database because it required less time to configure.

 See [Classes](#classes) for more details on how the application is designed.
 See [Tests](#tests) for descriptions of the unit tests performed.
 See [Technologies](#technologies) for some plugins used.

 ### Details

 The method to run this program is found in the file `DatabaseBackend`.
 It begins a loop that prompts the user for input in the form of a [Command](#application-commands) and displays an appropriate output.
 This loop continues until the user enters `QUIT`.

 The tables for this project are `items` and `deleted_items`.
-Both contain `Items`, which each have an id, name, price, and stock. `DeletedItem`, a subclass of Item, may contain an optional comment.
+Both contain `Items`, which each have an id, name, price, and stock.
+Id is specified by the database. `DeletedItem`, a subclass of Item, may contain an optional comment.

 When an Item is deleted from a table using the `DELETE` Command, it is inserted into the `deleted_items` table.
 The `RESTORE` Command deletes the item from the `deleted_items` table, returning the DeletedItem to its original table as an item.

 Commands are captured by pattern-matching with Regex.
 The captured inputs are passed and formatted for an SQL command before being executed.
 The Regex capturing also prevents the user from entering input that doesn't match the allowed format.
 However, it also limits the user's use of the program to whatever is hard-coded.

 ### Classes

 The class descriptions and UML diagrams below provide an overview of the system.
-They were generated using the [UMLDoclet]() plugin (more details found in [Technologies](#technologies)).
-The documents generated are located in the folder `target/apidocs`.
+They were generated using the [UMLDoclet](https://github.com/talsma-ict/umldoclet) plugin (more details under [Technologies](#technologies)).

 #### Class Descriptions